TITLE

 equipment must be removed from service until repaired, and a record must be

-made listing: the date of check, name of inspector, equipment involved, defects
+made listing: the date of check, name of

-found and repairs made.
-These records
+repairs made.
+These records must be

 B. Each licensee shall have a program for semiannual visual